- New Wing Construction

 Barnard offers free after care through DCPS Out of School Time Programming.
 Aftercare runs from 3:15 - 6 pm for all enrolled students.
 ECE students stay in their classrooms or an adjoining one, and K-5 meet in various locations around the school.
 Spots are limited and have filled up in recent years, so enroll early (enrollment begins in the spring of the prior school year).

 Learn more at https://dcps.dc.gov/afterschool.
 Your student must be enrolled at Barnard to participate in aftercare.
-Go to dcps.dc.gov/asp to complete aftercare signup.
+For the 2025-2026 school year, registration opens May 21, 2025 at noon at https://most.dc.gov/.

 3rd graders swim at the pool at Roosevelt High School.